adambard/learnxinyminutes-docs/hack.html.markdown

         // ...
     }

-    // Using the __Override annotation on a non-overriden method will cause a
+    // Using the __Override annotation on a non-overridden method will cause a
     // type checker error:
     //
     //  "InvalidFooSubclass::otherMethod() is marked as override; no non-private